AlvarX4z/world-of-javacraft/README.md

 # world-of-javacraft
-A Java and Spring Boot API application modeled after the idea of a Playable Character from World of Warcraft.
+A Java and Spring Boot API application modeled after the idea of several elements from World of Warcraft.

 ---